xiaojieli0903/GenViewPlusPlus/README.md

     --syn_idx_list 1 2 3 --syn_ratio 1.0 \
     --syn_csv_path /data/CC3M/cc3m.csv \
     --early_loss_coefs 1 0 1 0 --later_loss_coefs 1 1 1 1 \

+## Downsteam Tasks

+## Model Weights
+The pre-trained weights used in this paper are not yet released.
+They will be updated and shared in this repository soon.
+Stay tuned!